tarantool/doc/doc/how-to/db/crud.rst

       - [4, 'The Beatles', 1960]
     ...

-    -- Update by a primary key: ok -- tarantool> bands:update({2}, {{'=', 2, 'Pink Floyd'}})
+    -- Update a tuple with an existing key value -- tarantool> bands:update({2}, {{'=', 2, 'Pink Floyd'}})
     ---
     - [2, 'Pink Floyd', 1965]